puppetlabs/puppetserver/documentation/intermediate_ca_configuration.markdown

 Puppet cannot load multiple certificate revocation lists (CRLs).
 Because Puppet attempts to perform full-chain checking by default, it will fail when encountering a non-root CA certificate, such as an intermediate CA certificate.

-Therefore, when using an intermediate CA certificate you **must** set the [`certificate_revocation`](https://docs.puppet.com/puppet/latest/configuration.html#certificaterevocation) setting in each agent's `puppet.conf` file to either `false` or `leaf` before configuring intermediate CA certificates.
+Therefore, when using an intermediate CA certificate you **must** set the [`certificate_revocation`](https://docs.puppet.com/puppet/latest/configuration.html#certificaterevocation) setting in the `puppet.conf` file on all Puppet managed nodes to either `false` or `leaf` before configuring intermediate CA certificates.
 This prevents agents from attempting to perform a chain check that it cannot complete.

 You can configure this setting with the `puppet config set` command: